 Fundamental analysis is a method used by traders to try and predict how markets will perform.
 Although it has some merit, it is best to combine this technique with other sources of information so you can decide which position you should open.

 It is also important to remember that past performance is not always an indication of how a particular asset will fare in the future.
 Investors should therefore consider other factors before placing a trade.

 The main fundamental elements investors look for are:

 - Trade balances

-Each of these factors will have a particular effect on the markets.
-The table below outlines what will usually happen when one of the above events occurs.
+Each of these factors will generally have a particular effect on the markets, as this table demonstrates:

 |Event||Effect on the market|